0BAB1/HOLY_CORE_COURSE/tutorial.md

         // LH, LHU
         3'b001, 3'b101: wb_data = sign_extend ? {{16{raw_data[15]}},raw_data[15:0]} : raw_data;
     endcase

+    valid = |be_mask;
 end
+end

 endmodule
 ```

-As you can see, I went for a... very descriptive file ! (*wait until you see the test bench haha*)
+As you can see, I went for a... very descriptive file ! (*wait until you see the test bench haha*).

+You also saw that there is a ```valid``` flag that depends on the mask value.
+This avoids writing **0** to ```rd``` when the ask is 0.
+This valid is then carried all the way to our reg_file to validate the write.

+> Adding valid signals is a technique used extensively in larger cores, especially in pipelined CPUs, under the form of a custom type.
+Unfortunatly, our simulator "*icarus verilog*" does not support custom types, meaning we'll have to switch to something like "*verilator*" for later tutorials.

 I guess there are more efficient ways to implement this logic using syntax tricks but I went for something that works and kept it very descriptive by addressing each case one by one.